Mitral Valve Regurgitation

 Follow all other instructions from your healthcare provider.

-You will be asked to sign a consent form that gives your permission to do the surgery.
+You'll be asked to sign a consent form that gives your permission to do the surgery.
 Read the form carefully.
-Ask questions if something is not clear.
+Ask questions if something isn't clear.

 On the day of surgery

 Your procedure will be done by a cardiac surgeon.
 This is a doctor who treats diseases of the heart.
-He or she will work with a team of specialized nurses.
+They will work with a team of specialized nurses and operating room staff.
 The surgery will take several hours.
 In general, you can expect the following:

-You will have general anesthesia, medicine that allows you to sleep through the surgery.
+You will have general anesthesia, which is medicine that allows you to sleep through the surgery.
 You won’t feel any pain during the surgery.

 You will be hooked up to a heart-lung machine.
 This machine will act as your heart and lungs during the surgery.

 The surgeon makes a cut (incision) down the middle of your chest.
-To reach your heart, the doctor separates the breastbone.
+To reach your heart, the surgeon separates the breastbone.

 The surgeon takes out your mitral valve.
-He or she replaces it with a new valve.
+They replace it with a new valve.

 The surgery team takes you off the heart-lung machine.

 The team wires your breastbone back together.
-They close the incision in your chest with stitches or staples.
+They close the incision in your chest with stitches, staples, or both.
 The team puts dressings on the incisions.

 After your surgery

-After surgery, you will be taken to a recovery room.
+After surgery, you'll be taken to a recovery room or directly to the intensive care unit (ICU).
 Nurses will check your breathing, heart rate, and blood pressure.
 You may have a tube draining fluid from your chest.
 You may have a tube in your throat to help you breathe.
 This may be uncomfortable, and you won’t be able to talk.
 The tube is usually removed within 24 hours.
 You may stay in the hospital for about 5 days.

 You may have some pain at the incision site after surgery.
 You can take pain medicines to help relieve it.
 Only take pain medicine approved by your healthcare provider.